rajington/windowsapp/README.md

 ## Todo

+* UI
     * Somehow make the message window better
         * It's a confusing UI
             * It doens't close after the error it first told me about is gone
             * It scrolls to the bottom with new messages, but somehow I still don't expected that
         * Maybe become a hybrid of what it is now and the alert window?
     * Add a repl somehow?
 Not sure the best UI yet...
         * Maybe merge this with the "message" window?
+* API
     * Bug Kyle to make some nice JS helper functions for NSColor maybe?
     * Add `App` type for NSRunningApplication, extract it out of `Window` (it's already there)
+    * Make it semi-safe to pass wrong stuff into API functions, especially `bind()`
+    * Ideally, have the ObjC API be secret, called `_api` and only used in `exports.js`, and make `api` a pure-JS object
+        * Then we wouldn't have to be inconsistent about what's in the Top-Level environment and what's in `api`
+        * The problem is that AutoCall only works on ObjC methods!
+        * Plus AutoCall is confusing and unexpected behavior, with no obvious rule on what can be AutoCall'd
+        * But AutoCall is admittedly convenient
+            * When I was using Slate, I would often forget the parens and not realize until too late.
+            * But maybe we can solve this problem, the root porblem, a different way and just get rid of AutoCall once and for all?
+    * Maybe figure out a way to not have to do nil-checks so often?
+        * Passing nil to many functions that expect strings pops up an error message
+* Other
     * Rip out JSCocoa and just use JavascriptCore maybe?
         * We don't need ObjJ syntax
         * JSCocoa's parser doesn't play nicely with CoffeeScript-generated code sometimes
         * But we do want automatic bridging to ObjC classes/methods
         * And we do want auto-call, it's pretty sweet
     * Figure out how to get it working on 10.6 (weak references aren't allowed there)
-* Make it semi-safe to pass wrong stuff into API functions, especially `bind()`

 ## License